P1-Ro/nipg/README.md

     ```
    systemctl start nipg && systemctl enable nipg
    ```
+   If service is already running and you want to force generation use `systemctl reload nipg`

 ## Configuration
 For this generator to function properly your nginx needs to be setup in specific but easy way